FreeRTOS/FreeRTOS/FreeRTOS/Demo/CORTEX_MPU_R4F_TI_RM46_HERCULES_GCC/README.md

-If building with CCS you need to install CCS, and then install the [ARM Compiler Tools](https://software-dl.ti.com/ccs/esd/documents/ccs_compiler-installation-selection.html#compiler-installation) as well as the RM46
+If building with CCS you need to install CCS, and then install the [ARM Compiler Tools](https://software-dl.ti.com/ccs/esd/documents/ccs_compiler-installation-selection.html#compiler-installation) as well as the Hercules Safety MCUs
 [device support targets](https://software-dl.ti.com/ccs/esd/documents/users_guide/ccs_installation.html#device-support).

-After doing this you can then open this directory in CCS, which will load up the RM57 project.
+After doing this, you can then open this directory in CCS, which will load up the project.
 If everything installed correctly you should then be able to build and flash to the board.